AnnaKalygina/HiC_processing_and_analysis/processing/processing.md

 ### Setting up configuration file

 ### Running script on interactive node

+# Other pipelines
+Depending on what experimental procedure you use, some different pipelines could be more straightforward or compatible.
+Here are the alternative tools you might want to consider:
+- When preparing library with Arima HiC kit you can either follow their [recommended pipeline](https://github.com/ArimaGenomics/mapping_pipeline/blob/master/Arima_Mapping_UserGuide_A160156_v03.pdf) or use HiC-Pro
+- When processing Micro-C / Omni-C library, the HiC-Pro would not work, so it is better to process it manually.
+Additional instruction could be found [here](https://micro-c.readthedocs.io/en/latest/index.html) and [here](https://omni-c.readthedocs.io/en/latest/).

 # Read more
 [1] Iterative correction of HiC matrices by Imakaev et al. : 10.1038/nmeth.2148